WvanWoerden/FuLeakage/README.md

 To run the attack clone or download this repository and move into the `attack` folder.
 First, execute `attack/1_download_sigs.sh` to download the signature samples.
-Note that the unpacked signature files take a total of about 6GB of disk space.
+Note that the unpacked signature files take a total of about 6 GB of disk space.
 Then, run `attack/2_run_attack.sh` to start the learning attack and see how instances of all FuLeeca parameter sets are broken in real time.

 ```